bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 \end{equation}

 One of the problem we are faced with such formulation is the "crowding" problem.
-This problem arises in the case when we want to map data from higher dimension to lower dimension due to the uneven volumes of the both spaces.
-It usually will result that the points that are on medium and large distance in a higher dimensional space to be mapped very far from one another in the lower dimensional space.
+This problem arises in the case when we want to map data from higher dimension to lower dimension.
+Owning to the uneven volumes of the both spaces the compression of the volume results in the observation that points that are on medium and large distance in a higher dimensional space to be mapped very far from one another in the lower dimensional space.
 To eliminate this problem in SNE, tSNE is introduced.

 #### t-SNE